T-Python-OCT9/UNIT-1_PROJECT/README.md

 #### Overview : An online store that sells fruits to customers.
 This online store has 2 main users.
 The customer and the manager of the store .
 Each one of them should be able to do the following tasks for the store to function properly .

 #### As a User I should be able to do the following :
-- Browse  Products.
+- Adding new Contact.
-- View the product info (summary, specs, price, quantity , etc.)
+- View the contact info (Name, Phone number)
-- Search for Products.
+- Search for Contact.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
+- View the Contact Book
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .

 #### Usage :
  Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
+ - type in search Contact_name to search for a contact.
- - type in list_products to show all the products in the grocery.
+ - type in print_contact to show all the contacts.
- - type in show product_name to get information about this product.
+ - type in print contact_name to get information about this contact.
- - type in buy product_name to buy the product .
  - and so on...